watchthelight/pawtech-v2/BOT-HANDBOOK.md

 ---

 ### `/audit`
-**Who can use it:** Community Managers and Bot Developer only (hardcoded user IDs)
+**Who can use it:** Community Managers and Bot Developer only (hardcoded role IDs)

+Server audit commands for detecting suspicious accounts and NSFW content.
+This command has two subcommands:

+#### `/audit members`
 Bulk-scan all server members to detect bot accounts.
 This command crawls every member and flags suspicious accounts using multiple detection heuristics.

 **How it works:**
-1. Run `/audit` — you'll see a confirmation prompt with member count
+1. Run `/audit members` — you'll see a confirmation prompt with member count
 2. Click **Confirm** to start (or **Cancel** to abort)
 3. The bot scans every member and posts an embed for each flagged account
 4. A progress bar shows how far along the scan is